RIPT - Researched Innovative Performance Training from R650

 - All instructors are biokineticists

-- Structured and varied environment to allow for safe high intensity group interval type training
+- Structured and varied environment to allow for safe advanced high intensity group training

 - Suitable for both men and women (minimum age 15)

-- Classes are set up to cater for varying levels of fitness and technical ability
+- Classes are designed to cater for varying levels of fitness and technical ability

 When, where and how?